rehmpke/markdown/_posts/2018-08-18-build-a-serverless-contact-form-with-aws-lambda-and-aws-ses.md

+---
+layout: "post"
+title: "Building a serverless contact form with AWS Lambda and AWS SES"
+date: "2018-08-18 08:58"
+---

 # Building a serverless contact form with AWS Lambda and AWS SES

 my portfolio site has had a formspree.io form hooked up to it for the longest time.
 I am changing that as it first off sends my information through them.
 Secondly it makes it so I can't really make adjustments to the returned page.